 Getting the Most Out of CBT for Substance Abuse Treatment

 To get the most out of CBT, there are some steps you can take.

-- Follow your treatment plan: Therapy can feel uncomfortable, challenging, and draining.
-It’s easy to come up with an excuse to skip sessions, but lack of consistency will significantly slow down your progress.
+Therapy can feel uncomfortable, challenging, and draining.
+It’s easy to come up with an excuse to skip sessions, but a lack of consistency will significantly slow down your progress.

 If you or someone you know struggles with alcohol or drug addiction, there is hope!
 Our caring team is ready to help you.
 We serve women of all ages from different backgrounds.
 Most importantly, we provide a safe setting to make all women feel welcome while receiving the support they need for recovery.